Arrow Icon

 • The Commons

-A shared cultural space expressed through elements highlighting collaboration, belonging, and celebration as also corporate benefits.
+A shared cultural space, expressed through elements that highlight collaboration, belonging, celebration, and corporate benefits.

 Process